Floydlang/floyd/docs/floyd_speak.md

 	let a = "Hello, world!"

-Notice: You cannot use any escape characters, like in the C-language.

 All comparison expressions work, like a == b, a < b, a >= b, a != b and so on.

-You can access a random character in the string, using its integer position.
+You can access a random character in the string, using its integer position, where element 0 is the first character, 1 the second etc.

 	let a = "Hello"[1]
 	assert(a == "e")